norcams/docs-enduser/docs/terms-of-service.rst

 -------

 * Your content is your content.
-You retain ownership of all content that you place in UH-IaaS.
+You retain ownership of all content that you place in NREC.
 Note that we may delete content in your demo project without notice.

 * Your associated educational institution may exercise ownership of content according to Norwegian law.

 * There are no backups.
 Deleted data is gone forever.
-Important data should be backed up outside of UH-IaaS.
+Important data should be backed up outside of NREC.

 * Content that needs to be persistent across reinstalls should be placed on volumes.
 The OS disks are ephemeral.